 As our organization grew, challenges arose but all were met with enthusiasm and hard work.
 Much effort was expended in growing our internal operations and procedures to operate efficiently across volunteer teams.
 Many volunteers contributed their professional expertise to our program, which kept administrative expenses low and donations going to help the dogs.
 The dedication of key volunteers pushing forward to build our organization was amazing.

 Golden Retriever Rescue of Mid-Florida has rescued thousands of golden retrievers.
 We operate in Florida with over 200 volunteers helping staff our organization.
-GRRMF is managed by a Board of Directors with a combined 60 years of rescue experience.
-GRRMF also has numerous experienced personnel in key coordinator positions.
+GRRMF is managed by a Board of Directors with many years of rescue experience along with numerous experienced personnel in key coordinator positions.
 We are a seasoned rescue organization dedicated to the breed we love.